The Red Deer River Naturalists (RDRN)

 A highlight was a buffalo bar-b-que that featured a performance by First Nation dancers from Red Deer.
 Early risers participated in morning bird walks.
 Others were taken on tours of local natural history hotspots.
 It was a very successful three days.

 To permanently mark the anniversary, RDRN commissioned a tile mosaic and a stained glass window detailing the first 100 years and allowing for expansion for the next century.

-In 2007, RDRN published a checklist of Birds of Central Alberta, available free by clicking here.
-It, also, is in its second printing and will be available indefinitely.
+In 2007, RDRN published a checklist of Birds of Central Alberta, produced by Myrna Pearman and Judy Boyd, available free by clicking here.

 Over the years, RDRN has worked closely with the Ellis Bird Farm to continue our objective of public education.
 We have installed high definition television monitors so the public can follow the development of birds in their nests, contributed to the school programs by purchasing supplies, and assisted with the establishment of native plant gardens at the farm.
 One very successful project was the Seed Trial in which packages of flower seeds were purchased at local nurseries, planted according to the directions on the packages and then monitored to see what grew.
 We found there is little resemblance between the listed seeds and what actually grows.